 Who can get an alternative vaccine?

-In rare cases where people have had severe allergic reactions to more common types of vaccine (mRNA vaccines), an alternative vaccine will be offered.
-This includes those with a previous history of immediate anaphylactic reactions with an unidentified trigger.
+Eligible people who have had severe allergic reactions to more common vaccine types (mRNA vaccines) may be referred to a specialist clinic for additional observation and monitoring, or offered an alternative vaccine.
+This will be in rare cases for those with a previous history of immediate anaphylactic reactions.

 Alternative vaccines are unlikely to be necessary for those with mild or common allergies following vaccination, such as a rash, wheezing or hives.
 If you have experienced mild or common allergies following vaccination, but you have previously tolerated an mRNA vaccine, you can continue to have the common types of vaccine.

 How to find out if you need an alternative vaccine

 If you are eligible for a seasonal COVID-19 vaccine, you can discuss your individual circumstances with a healthcare professional.
 They will make sure you are offered a vaccine that is suitable for you and explain any risks.

 Your GP surgery or vaccination centre should refer you to a specialist clinic if an initial assessment suggests that this is appropriate for you.

 Please be aware upon further clinical assessment, you may be advised that you can safely tolerate an mRNA vaccine.
 A referral does not guarantee that you will be offered an alternative vaccine.